VIDEO: Explorers uncover Canada’s deepest cave in Fernie - Cranbrook Daily Townsman

-Spending a week in a damp, cold cave hundreds of metres underground is an idea that, for many, likely cause feelings of claustrophobia, nausea and fear.
+Spending a week in a damp, cold cave hundreds of metres underground is an idea that, for many, likely causes feelings of claustrophobia, nausea and fear.

 But for a group of explorers, uncovering the deepest known cave in Canada has been nothing short of a once-in-a-lifetime experience.